Blanca Blanco Didn't Wear Black To The Golden Globes. Here, She Explains Why.

 Advertisement

 In an exclusive statement to Refinery29, Blanco explained the reasoning behind her decision to wear red.
-Briefly put, she just likes the colour.
+Briefly put, she just likes the color.

 "I love red," Blanco wrote.
 "Wearing red does not means I am against #timesup movement.
 I applaud and stand by the courageous actresses that continue to brake [sic] the circle of abuse through their actions and their style choice.
 It is one of many factors leading women to a safer place because of their status in the acting world.
 I am excited about the 'Time's UP' movement because true change is long overdue."